Sunscreen in the winter?

 Immunotherapy before Surgery Appears Effective for Some with Melanoma

 A study by the SWOG Cancer Research Network found that giving melanoma cancer patients the immunotherapy drug pembrolizumab both before and after surgery substantially lowered the risk of the cancer coming back compared to patients who received the only drug after surgery.
 The findings do not show whether the drug improves patients’ lifespans overall, but researchers believe guidelines for oncologists could be revised as a result.
 The SWOG Cancer Research Network is part of NCI’s National Clinical Trials Network and its Community Oncology Research Program.
-Read more about this study.

-The Effects of an Oral Dietary Supplement on Overall Facial Appearance Among Healthy Adult Women With Existing Skin Damage From Sun Exposure
+The Effects of an Oral Dietary Supplement on Overall Facial Appearance Among Healthy Adult Women with Existing Skin Damage from Sun Exposure

 The study hypothesis is that IMEDEEN® (a supplement brand) will affect skin health, including changes to skin appearance, skin density, moisture, and fine lines and wrinkles, when compared to a placebo over a six-month intervention period.
-Read more about this study.

 Genomic and Epidemiologic Characterization of Spitzoid Tumors